sahadcmd/sahadcmd/README.md

-❖ BTech Degree in Information Technology from Cochin University of Science And Technology.
+❖ BTech Degree in Information Technology from CUSAT.

 ❖ Proficient in HTML(5), CSS(3), JavaScript, Bootstrap, jQuery, and C programming.